Paris IAS

 Scientific priorities in FIAS

-Nevertheless, the Paris IAS aims to support projects that do more than just add another brick to the wall of conventional knowledge, andfunds groundbreaking, far reaching interdisciplinary research that helps inform the big scientific and social questions of our times.
+Nevertheless, the Paris IAS aims to support projects that do more than just add another brick to the wall of conventional knowledge.
+We want groundbreaking, far reaching interdisciplinary research that helps inform the big scientific and societal questions of our times.
 Accordingly, the different selection instances of the fellowship place a strong emphasis on the following 4 criteria:

-- Scientific excellence and innovation of the research project and the candidate.
+• Scientific excellence and innovation of the research project and of the candidate.

 The selection process is highly competitive.
 Projects that do not respond explicitly to all four criteria will not be considered.